 1. Meet the locals in Naples

 If there’s one place known for its friendly, welcoming locals, it’s Italy.
 We like Naples because it’s more manageable than the larger Italian cities – it’s not quite a small town, but it’s not quite a large city either, so you really get the best of both worlds.

-Naples is home to some of Italy’s most delicious pizzas, and it’s also one of the major stopping-off points for travellers headed towards the buried city of Pompeii.
-Its quaint, cobblestoned neighbourhood streets are perfect for solo travellers looking to take a peaceful walk – and they are a dream for any photographers travelling solo.
+Naples is home to some of Italy’s most delicious pizza, and it’s one of the major stopping-off points for travellers headed towards the buried city of Pompeii.
+Its quaint, cobblestone neighbourhood streets are perfect for solo travellers looking to take a peaceful walk – and a dream for any budding photographers.

 Naples is also a great place to be if you decide you do want to experience a bit of a busier Italian city – Rome, Florence, and the island of Capri are all easily accessible by high-speed train or, in the latter’s case, by boat.

 Getting to Naples: Naples is connected to Rome, Florence, and other nearby cities with a quick train ride.
 Point to point tickets are sold separately, but these train rides are also covered by a Eurail pass including Italy (though reservations are necessary for high-speed trains).

 Austria is known for its rolling hills and beautiful countryside – one of the best places to travel solo in Europe when you just want to get away from everyone and escape into the mountains.
 While it’s lovely to visit new cities where locals welcome you with open arms, it’s also a relief to embrace being alone while you’re travelling on your own, and a day or two in the Austrian countryside seems quite refreshing to us.